 - Incorporate sustainability and energy conservation into the instructional process

-- Educate students why protecting our environment matter to the next generation in terms of sustainability, global competitiveness, energy security, etc.
+- Educate students on why protecting our environment matters to the next generation in terms of sustainability, global competitiveness, energy security, etc.

 - Promote the environmental impact of the energy benchmarking program to the students

-- Create opportunities and encourage students to get involved and to take leadership at school and at home by recycling, turning off lights, closing blinds, etc.
+- Create opportunities and encourage students to get involved and to take leadership at school and at home by recycling, turning off lights, etc.